Alice Eagly: Feminism

 According to Eagly's studies, she refers to the differences found in gender stated as male or female due to the standard XX or XY chromosomes present.
 When working with the feminist theory, Eagly introduces the biosocial theory that considers the division of labor as a core principle.
 She also believes that when considering feminism and science there are not specifically congruent ideas that point to sameness when considering the biological differences between men and women.
 Eagly stands for accuracy and interpreting scientific data in order to be used when making these comparisons.

-When it comes to leadership while considering feminism, neither men nor women have an inherited advantage when it comes to style or effectiveness.
-There are many traits that are associated with being a good leader that may be classified as feminine characteristics such as kindness and concern for others.
+When it comes to leadership, while considering feminism, neither men nor women have an inherent advantage when it comes to style or effectiveness.
+There are many traits that are associated with being a good leader that may be classified as feminine characteristics, such as kindness and concern for others.
 While these traits may describe the feminine attitude with more depth, they may also be a shortcoming.
 Eagly states that women must have these caring traits while also be willing to show confidence and assertion, which many find to be incompatible.